Azure Firewall Premium features

 - An emphasis on fingerprinting actual malware, Command and Control, exploit kits, and in the wild malicious activity missed by traditional prevention methods.

-- The categories include malware command and control, DoS attacks, botnets, informational events, exploits, vulnerabilities, SCADA network protocols, exploit kit activity, and more.
+- The categories include malware command and control, phishing, trojans, botnets, informational events, exploits, vulnerabilities, SCADA network protocols, exploit kit activity, and more.

 - 20 to 40+ new rules are released each day.

 - Low false positive rating by using state-of-the-art malware sandbox and global sensor network feedback loop.

 IDPS allows you to detect attacks in all ports and protocols for non-encrypted traffic.
 However, when HTTPS traffic needs to be inspected, Azure Firewall can use its TLS inspection capability to decrypt the traffic and better detect malicious activities.